-Daniel Kaniewski is a homeland security and emergency management leader
+Daniel Kaniewski is a risk management and resilience leader

-Daniel Kaniewski has been developing and executing homeland security and emergency management strategies and programs for nearly twenty years.
+Daniel Kaniewski has been developing and executing risk management and resilience strategies and programs for over twenty years.
 Dan has a unique blend of policy and operational experience.
-This includes serving as a Presidential advisor, management consulting executive, university administrator and faculty member, and first responder.
-He was a senior advisor at the White House during major crises and is a trusted security expert to numerous governmental and nongovernmental organizations.
+This includes serving as a FEMA deputy administrator, Presidential advisor, management consulting executive, university administrator and faculty member, and first responder.
+He was the second ranking official at FEMA and a senior advisor at the White House during major crises and is a trusted security expert to numerous governmental and nongovernmental organizations.

-Today Daniel Kaniewski leverages his policy and operational experience at the Federal Emergency Management Agency.
-Dr. Kaniewski previously contributed thought leadership on topical issues at think tanks.
+Today Daniel Kaniewski leverages his policy and operational experience at Marsh and McLennan Companies.
+Dr. Kaniewski previously served as a FEMA deputy administrator and contributed thought leadership on topical issues at think tanks.
 He has taught at George Washington University and Georgetown University.
 Dan advised President George W. Bush.
 He began as a first responder.